 The inquisitive youngster, who has a deep fascination with ancient Maya, analysed 22 Mayan constellations and realised that the Mayans aligned their 117 cities with the positions of the stars. (nzherald.co.nz)

-The satellite images show traces of a pyramid shape, linear patterns, straight lines and sharp corners, which would be naked to the human eye under the thick foliage of trees.
+The satellite images show traces of a pyramid shape, linear patterns, straight lines and sharp corners, hiding under the thick foliage of the jungle.

 His findings received harsh criticism from the scientific community, however Gadoury is still continuing his research, hoping one day to carry out excavations on the site which would cost an estimated $100,000.